Getting Started With Droneography

 Once you learn to fly and have done some preliminary shooting, you will learn that you have significant control of the camera itself.
 The cameras do not zoom or autofocus, but you can control the shutter speed and the ISO, as well as use exposure compensation, all from the smartphone attached to the controller.
 This can be pretty much any iOS or Android device.
 You can also control the angle of the camera from horizontal to straight down for creative footage creation.
 I would encourage all drone pilots to become very accomplished fliers before trying to become sophisticated filmmakers.
 When you are starting out, start the video recording before you take off and stop it after you land.
 This way you will not be taking your eyes off the aircraft while flying and while it means you may have to edit out some boring content, your videos will be all the better for it.

 Flying a drone for recreational use is easy and enormous fun.
 If you wish to use your drone for commercial work, such as real estate or events, please consult the documentation at Transport Canada on Special Flight Operation Certificates as typically all commercial use will require an SFOC, as following all the laws to have an exemption from an SFOC is challenging when doing commercial work.
-Droneography brings a completely new dimension to your creative space so if you have been thinking about getting a drone, post your questions and then head into your local Henry’s store or Henrys.com to get started.
-And, don’t forget to take that safety course.
+Droneography brings a completely new dimension to your creative space so if you have been thinking about getting a drone you might want to head over to Dronesvilla.com to keep up to date with all things drones.
+Feel free to post your questions and then head into your local Henrys store or Henrys.com to get started.
+And, do not forget to take that safety course.